Computer engineering

-Computer engineering (CE, (Note: Before the era of computers, C.E. could also mean "Chartered Engineer"; "inst.
-CE" would have meant "Institution of Civil Engineers".)
-CoE, CpE, or CompE) is a branch of engineering specialized in developing computer hardware and software.
+Computer engineering (CE, (Note: C.E. can also mean "Chartered Engineer"; "inst.
+CE" would have meant "Institution of Civil Engineers".
+It is also a common abbreviation for Civil Engineering) CoE, CpE, or CompE) is a branch of engineering specialized in developing computer hardware and software.

 It integrates several fields of electrical engineering, electronics engineering and computer science.
 Computer engineering may be referred to as Electrical and Computer Engineering or Computer Science and Engineering at some universities.

 Computer engineers require training in hardware-software integration, software design, and software engineering.
-It can encompass areas such as electromagnetism, artificial intelligence (AI), robotics, computer networks, computer architecture and operating systems.
+It can encompass areas such as electromagnetism, artificial intelligence (AI), algorithm engineering, robotics, computer networks, computer architecture and operating systems.
 Computer engineers are involved in many hardware and software aspects of computing, from the design of individual microcontrollers, microprocessors, personal computers, and supercomputers, to circuit design.
 This field of engineering not only focuses on how computer systems themselves work, but also on how to integrate them into the larger picture.
-Robotics are one of the applications of computer engineering.

-Computer engineering usually deals with areas including writing software and firmware for embedded microcontrollers, designing VLSI chips, analog sensors, mixed signal circuit boards, thermodynamics and control systems.
-Computer engineers are also suited for robotics research, which relies heavily on using digital systems to control and monitor electrical systems like motors, communications, and sensors.